 What actually happens in court under the current legislation?

 So what is ‘using a mobile phone' as far as the law is concerned?
 For the prosecution to prove the offence, they must persuade the court that the defendant was sending or receiving texts or other messages or making or receiving calls.
 Essentially, the driver must have been using the phone as a communication device to be guilty.
 Police officers will often exaggerate or mistake what they have seen resulting in witness statements that look damaging to a client.

 Simply holding a phone is not using it in the eyes of the law.
 But police will often describe the way in which the phone was being held, whether the display was lit, and how the driver was acting to try to show that he or she was ‘using' the phone.
 This may be enough for the court to come to the conclusion that the phone was being used unless the law is effectively put by a defence lawyer.

 The police often do not know what the offence actually entails, and as with many motoring offences, the magistrates' legal adviser or district judge can be hazy on this specific area.
 This means that if the accused person does not have defence evidence properly prepared in advance, and the right representative to get the message across, then the chances of the prosecution being allowed to steamroll their way to a conviction can be high.

-The defend may need to provide sworn evidence from mobile phone providers, auto-electrical engineers, or third party witnesses in the required format for the evidence to be admissible.
+The defend may need to provide sworn evidence from mobile phone providers who will have to provide the phone records for the number in question (this is not the same as a phone bill), auto-electrical engineers, or third party witnesses in the required format for the evidence to be admissible.
 When this preparation is done by an aggressive and experienced defence team, the case will often be dropped by the prosecution before it even gets to court.